Thursday, March 25, 2021

 Minerva's mural is basically a history of mankind, beginning on the back (west) wall and moving toward the east.

 On the east wall, the Tower of Babel is under construction, one of the earliest stories given in the Bible.
-From here, the story of mankind splits.
+From here, just as man was scattered after the tower was destroyed, the story of mankind splits.
 The south wall (on the left side) shows the history of Israel; the north wall (on the right side, clearly visible above) shows the history of the gentiles.

 Here is the south wall, which shows the history of Israel.